-It’s funny because often this kind of egocentric behavior comes from a place of insecurity and fear.
+It’s funny because this kind of egocentric behavior often comes from a place of insecurity and fear.
 The person doesn’t feel confident and lashes out to exert control.

 This makes sense.
 Buddhists believe that most of the pain we suffer as human beings stems from our desires for love, recognition, wealth or power.
 That’s why they advocate killing the ego.

 It’s our ego, uncontrolled, that trips us up.
 Perhaps you’re not ready to kill your ego yet.
 Maybe just try to deprive it of breath for a while.
-Here are a few key mindset shifts and actions that will help you to manifest the benefits of “killing your ego.”

 1. Stop and breathe, or walk away